keerthikarunakaram/GIT_Commands/README.md

 <img width="397" alt="image" src="https://user-images.githubusercontent.com/36369266/193397490-95c3b4f8-2af5-4467-beb7-8260f4a2e16a.png">

-3. git status : The git status command displays the state of the working directory and the staging area.
+3. Git status : The git status command displays the state of the working directory and the staging area.
 It lets you see which changes have been staged, which haven't, and which files aren't being tracked by Git.

 Syntax :